vladbeklenyshchev/optimization-algorithms-website/README.md

 This website represents first- and second-order methods of optimization.
 You can calculate value for function f(x, y) = a * x^2 + b * x * y + c * y^2 using 9 methods thaw we implemented in JavaScript.
 App allows you to enter values a, b and c in the input field above the logo of the website.
-Also we have to say that website is a big laboratory work for our "Web-programming" discipline (5 course).
+Also we have to say that the website is a big laboratory work for the Web Pogramming course (5th year).